Definition of

 Tools to consider

-When appealing to the deductive method, a series of tools and instruments are usually used to achieve the proposed objectives of reaching the required point or clarification, always considering that the thought goes from the general to the particular .
+When appealing to the deductive method, a series of tools and instruments are usually used to achieve the proposed objectives of reaching the required point or clarification, always considering that thought goes from the general to the particular .

 Investigation